sst/guide/_chapters/manage-environment-specific-config.md

   ...config
 };
 ```

-The above code reads the `stage` and `resourcesStage` from the environment variable `process.env.stage` and `process.env.resourcesStage`.

 Finally, while calling DynamoDB we can use the config to get the DynamoDB table we want to use.
 In `libs/dynamodb-lib.js`: